 Since Docker’s release in 2013, several vulnerabilities have been discovered that could lead to privilege escalation and arbitrary code execution.
 In our Docker Security and Containerization Report, we review and highlight the top 5 vulnerabilities from high to critical severity.

 Based on interviews with developers who use Docker in their software deployment process, and the vulnerabilities discussed in our Docker security report (bypasses, privilege escalation, denial of service, and code execution), summarized below are the top 5 risks inherent across container deployment and maintenance in an organization’s IT environment.

 By default, in some versions of Docker, all network traffic is allowed between containers on the same host.
 This increases the risk of unintended and unwanted disclosure of information to other containers.
 Developers should only allow intercommunication that is necessary by linking specific containers.
 This will significantly reduce attack surfaces by restricting container access.

-To protect confidentiality and integrity of all network traffic, communications with Docker registries should be encrypted through TLS security protocol.
+To protect the confidentiality and integrity of all network traffic, communications with Docker registries should be encrypted through TLS security protocol.

 Organizations should evaluate the effectiveness of their current controls and implement Docker-specific controls to mitigate risks that may impact business objectives.
 In general, practicing good cyber hygiene and increasing transparency of the software development process in Docker will reduce the risk significantly.

 An attacker who gains access to one container may have the capability to gain access to other containers or the host.
-For example, a container may have the ability to access system file directory on the host via remounting, which is critical to security enforcement.
+For example, a container may have the ability to access the system file directory on the host via remounting, which is critical to security enforcement.